JustinGuese/website-document-chat.com/content/english/companies/healthcare/_index.md

 homepage_howtouse:
   enable: true
   title: '**Use Cases**'
-  content: 'Doku-Chat.de can be used in many areas.
-Here are some examples of how you can use Doku-Chat.de for yourself and in your company.'
+  content: 'document-chat.com can be used in many areas.
+Here are some examples of how you can use document-chat.com for yourself and in your company.'
   tablist:
     # tab item
     - name: 'Email Search'